LinuaBio/siyuan-plugins-sample-vite-webpack/README.md

 pnpm run vite: Launch the vite web project

-pnpm run dev: Package the project to Siyuan and pay attention to modifying the outPath field in the webpack.config.js file
+pnpm run build: Package the project to Siyuan and pay attention to modifying the outPath field in the webpack.config.js file

 You can use the following code to access your Vue file in index.ts
 ```typescript